-Dr Jennifer Miles-Chan is a Director of the Human Nutrition Unit and Senior Lecturer in the School of Biological Sciences at the University of Auckland, and principal investigator of the Metabolic Health programme.
+Dr Jennifer Miles-Chan is a Director of the Human Nutrition Unit and Associate Professor in the School of Biological Sciences at the University of Auckland, and principal investigator of the Metabolic Health programme.
 Jennifer’s research focuses on inter-individual variability in nutritional energetics and the regulation of body composition and metabolism – in essence, trying to work out why some of us are more susceptible to obesity and metabolic disease than others, and how we might be able to tailor prevention and treatment strategies accordingly.

 Professor Jeremy Krebs